Alexlugovtsov/prawdec/README.md

 - [ ] Extract audio

 ##
-- Use of Hardcoded Matrix from Raw Convertor, because it is much more accurate for now.
+- Use of Hardcoded Matrix from Raw Convertor, because it is much more accurate for now. data extracted via ```exiftool -b -ColorMatrix1 RawConvertorDNG```

 Sony A7S3/FX3
 ```